Third Era of Northern Domination: End of Chinese rule

 The Tang continued campaigning against local chieftains in Annan in 874 and 879.
 In 877, troops deployed from Annan in Guangxi mutined.
 In 880, the army in Annan mutinied, took the city of Đại La, and forced the military commissioner Zeng Gun to flee, ending de facto Chinese control in Vietnam.

-By 880, power was transferred to the local Sino-indigenous elites who governed in the name of Tang Empire.
-In that context, the population of the region must have been very diverse in term of ethno-linguistic, apparently predominance of Kra-Dai and Austroasiatic-speaking peoples who had been marginalized by Chinese and Vietnamese histories, as historian and archaeologist John N. Miksic speculates.
+By 880, power was transferred to the local Sino-indigenous elites who governed in the name of Tang.
+At that point the region was probably still very diverse in terms of ethno-linguistics with a predominance of Kra-Dai and Austroasiatic-speaking peoples, who have since been marginalized by Chinese and Vietnamese histories, as historian and archaeologist John N. Miksic speculates.
 In 905, a leader named Khúc Thừa Dụ came to power as commissioner for Tĩnh Hải quân (Jinghai guan).
-The Khucs whose unknown origin, manipulated the Later Liang dynasty court in the north to maintain their own autonomy.
-In 930, emperor of Southern Han Liu Yan attacked Jinghai and removed the Khuc family from power.
+The Khúc's origins are unknown but they manipulated the Later Liang dynasty court in the north to maintain their own autonomy.
+In 930, the emperor of Southern Han Liu Yan attacked Jinghai and removed the Khuc family from power.
 In late 931, Duong Dinh Nghe, a noble from Aizhou (Thanh Hoa) who was much less sinicized than the Khucs revolted and ousted Southern Han.
 However Duong Dinh Nghe was assassinated in 937 by a leader of a pro-Chinese faction bent on restoring the sinified leadership he had displaced.
 Ngo Quyen, son-in-law of Duong, quickly overthrew of the revanchist leaders and defeated the meddling Southern Han fleet in the Battle of Bạch Đằng River in late 938.
 In 939, he claimed himself king (vua), and chose the ancient town of Co Loa as the court's capital.
-The Jinghai Circuit de facto became an independent state, and it could be considered that Vietnamese history comes into its own.
+The Jinghai Circuit became a de facto independent state, and it could be considered that Vietnamese history came into its own at that point.